 A brief word on important regulatory and legal matters in Falls Church

 Several laws govern relationships between tenants and real estate investors in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Falls Church have more ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they are published.
+Not to mention our local governments in and around Falls Church have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a useful source for rental investors in Falls Church
+a good source for rental investors in Falls Church

-- Before you rent out your rental property in Falls Church
+- Before you lease out your investment in Falls Church

 - Collections and evictions